-PLEASE ENJOY a virtual guided tour of the Bush House Museum while the Museum remains closed to the public during the COVID-19 health crisis.
-Staff continues to work onsite and may be reached at 503-363-4714 or connect@BushHouseMuseum.org.
+ENJOY a virtual guided tour of the Bush House Museum.
+Onsite and may be reached at 503-363-4714 or Connect@BushHouseMuseum.org.
 We hope to see you soon at the Bush House Museum, once we reopen!

 The Bush House Museum is preserved to explore and interpret Salem’s Bush Family and Bush’s Pasture Park, the cultural diversity of Salem history and the development of early Oregon.
 Bush House Museum is supported in part by a grant of Transient Occupancy Tax funds from the City of Salem.